Consensus Guidance on Face Coverings

-- DO wear a face mask indoors around people who are not members of your household when transmission levels are high in your community, even if you are fully vaccinated, in a small gathering, and limiting nonhousehold members to one household.
-(Everyone 2 years of age and older.)
+- DO wear a face mask indoors around people who are not members of your household when transmission levels are high in your community, even if you are fully vaccinated and boosted.

 - DON’T forget to wear a face covering and stop the spread.
 Protect yourself and others.

 - DON’T leave your home without a face mask.

-- DON’T wear the face covering under your nose.
+- DON’T wear your face covering under your nose.

 - DON’T share your mask with others.